deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "No." Xiù agreed, but smiled.
 "But it's okay.
 Galaxy full of atheists?"

 "Ah, that's just Lewis' new argument."
-Amir dismissed it. "'*If nothing else out there believes in God then…'* blah, blah, you get the picture."
+Amir dismissed it. "*'If nothing else out there believes in God then…*' blah, blah, you get the picture."

 "Doesn't that make you wonder, though?"
 Xiù asked.